SeaTac suspect tried to retaliate for previous shooting, but killed the wrong man, prosecutors say

 One of the men in the Kia told detectives about Herr being shot at a year prior and that Herr had been looking for the gunman ever since, according to the charges.
 After seeing a photo of Werede, the man said he wasn’t the same person who fired at Herr, but he looked very similar to the man who had.

-Herr and Fortune were arrested Monday at a house in Auburn, where detectives had found a vehicle associated with Herr.
+Herr and Fortune were arrested Monday after leaving a house in Auburn, where detectives had found a vehicle associated with Herr.

 Detectives ultimately recovered ammunition, an assault-style rifle and six handguns — including a .40 caliber pistol — from the house and two vehicles, the charges say.